-Do you feel guilty for pumping many times at the office?
-It’s easy to feel self-conscious, but here’s why you shouldn’t feel guilty for pumping at work.
+Do you feel self-conscious or judged for pumping many times at the office?
+Here’s why you shouldn’t feel guilty for pumping at work.

-It had been a few days since going back to work and it still felt like all eyes were on me.
+It had been a few days since going back to work after maternity leave, and it still felt like all eyes were on me.

 I felt the pumping stigma.
 You know, the feeling that keeps you from asking for a private room to pump.
 The guilt when you leave your desk three to four times a day with your pump.
 Dashing into the pumping room hoping no one saw you enter.

-I’ve even heard some moms who’ve resorted to pumping in the car.
+I’ve even heard some new moms who’ve resorted to pumping in the bathroom or car.

 Why the guilt?
 I worried that once people knew I was pumping, they wouldn’t take me seriously.
-As if I was less committed to work, or slacking off and getting 30 minute breaks.
+As if I was less committed to work, or slacking off and getting extra pumping breaks.

 Why you shouldn’t feel guilty for pumping at work

 To combat the guilt, I reminded myself of my personal and work goals.
-I wasn’t one to abuse the pump room and sneak in there for anything but to pump.
-I wanted to save money on formula and give my kids breast milk.
+I wasn’t one to abuse the pump room and sneak in there for any other reason but to pump.
+I wanted to save money on formula-feeding and give my kids breastmilk.
 And I kept my performance up, despite pumping at work.

 If you feel the same, it’s likely the feeling is all in your head.
-Yes, some workplaces aren’t supportive and sometimes explicitly discouraging.
-But many more likely support your decisions or, in most cases, don’t even think about it.
+Yes, some workplaces aren’t supportive and even explicitly discouraging.
+But many more likely support your decisions or, in most cases, don’t even think it’s the big issue you assume they do.

 1. Pumping is a physical need